At Manomet, we believe people can live and work today in ways that will enable our world to thrive and prosper tomorrow.

 I work at Manomet because I love being able to play an active role in our research, while also delivering the lessons we’ve learned to the public.

-Administrative Coordinator and Master Gardener
+Accounting and HR Administrator and Master Gardener

 From a very young age I have known that we human beings have a soul-deep need to be connected to nature, and that when this connection is broken, our spirit suffers.